OIDA Symposium—Day 1: Health Journalism, Law and Policy

 Event box

-OIDA Symposium—Day 1: Health Policy and Law
+OIDA Symposium—Day 1: Health Journalism, Law and Policy

 Join the Hopkins team behind the Opioid Industry Documents Archive (OIDA) at a 3-day online symposium exploring OIDA’s value in addressing fundamental questions of importance to health policy experts, archivists and historians.

 The Opioid Industry Documents Archive (OIDA) is a digital archive co-created by the University of California, San Francisco and Johns Hopkins University containing millions of documents from the opioid industry that shed light on the root causes of the opioid crisis.
+This unique virtual symposium offers a series of complementary panels that demonstrates OIDA’s value in addressing fundamental questions of importance to historians, health policy and legal experts, journalists, archivists and people with lived experience.

-DAY 1: Health Policy and Law
+DAY 1: Health Journalism, Law and Policy

 OIDA was launched by UCSF and Johns Hopkins in March 2021 as a free public resource.
 The digital repository includes publicly disclosed documents arising from litigation brought against opioid manufacturers, distributors, pharmacies and consultants by local and state governments and tribal communities.
 Read more